courtneyjchen/courtneyjchen/README.md

 <img src="images/warehouse_optimization.jpg" alt="Warehouse" width="250" align="left" style="margin-right:20px;"/>

 #### [Warehouse Optimization and Recommendations with Neo4j](https://github.com/courtneyjchen/neo4j-product-clustering)
-Here, we used Neo4j to transform the Northwind Traders sales database into a product co-purchase graph, applying algorithms such as Louvain, Triangle Count, and PageRank to detect communities and identify influential products.
+Here, I used Neo4j to transform the Northwind Traders sales database into a product co-purchase graph, applying algorithms such as Louvain, Triangle Count, and PageRank to detect communities and identify influential products.
 These insights informed the optimal warehouse placement of related items and powered a recommender system that suggests highly co-purchased products.

 <img src="images/loan_repayment.jpg" alt="Loan" width="250" align="left" style="margin-right:20px;"/>

 #### [Minimizing Lending Risk through Predictive Modeling](https://github.com/courtneyjchen/r-loan-policy)
-In this project, we developed a logistic regression model to predict loan repayment using borrower financial history.
-We paired this with a profit analysis to identify the optimal decision threshold that maximized expected profit while reducing risk.
+Using R, I developed a logistic regression model to predict loan repayment using borrower financial history.
+I paired this with a profit analysis to identify the optimal decision threshold that maximized expected profit while reducing risk.
 This approach significantly improved profitability, demonstrating how a data-driven approach to lending can reduce risk for a bank.

 ## 👩🏻‍💼 About Me